Ideology: Ideology and state

 When a political ideology becomes a dominantly pervasive component within a government, one can speak of an ideocracy.
 Different forms of government use ideology in various ways, not always restricted to politics and society.
 Certain ideas and schools of thought become favored, or rejected, over others, depending on their compatibility with or use for the reigning social order.

 In The Anatomy of Revolution, Crane Brinton said that new ideology spreads when there is discontent with an old regime.
 The may be repeated during revolutions itself; extremists such as Vladimir Lenin and Robespierre may thus overcome more moderate revolutionaries.
 This stage is soon followed by Thermidor, a reining back of revolutionary enthusiasm under pragmatists like Napoleon and Joseph Stalin, who bring "normalcy and equilibrium".
 Brinton's sequence ("men of ideas>fanatics>practical men of action") is reiterated by J. William Fulbright, while a similar form occurs in Eric Hoffer's The True Believer.

 Epistemological ideologies

 Even when the challenging of existing beliefs is encouraged, as in scientific theories, the dominant paradigm or mindset can prevent certain challenges, theories, or experiments from being advanced.
 A special case of science that has inspired ideology is ecology, which studies the relationships among living things on Earth.
 Perceptual psychologist James J. Gibson believed that human perception of ecological relationships was the basis of self-awareness and cognition itself.
 Linguist George Lakoff has proposed a cognitive science of mathematics wherein even the most fundamental ideas of arithmetic would be seen as consequences or products of human perception—which is itself necessarily evolved within an ecology.
 Deep ecology and the modern ecology movement (and, to a lesser degree, Green parties) appear to have adopted ecological sciences as a positive ideology.
-Some notable economically based ideologies include neoliberalism, monetarism, mercantilism, mixed economy, social Darwinism, communism, laissez-faire economics, and free trade.
-There are also current theories of safe trade and fair trade that can be seen as ideologies.